 This problem is related to very limited hardware support for features required by WYSIWYG’s Shaded View.
 Please ensure that you have the latest graphics drivers for your computer.
 If issues are still experienced in Shaded View, please turn off any unnecessary visualization features, as per the advice offered in the following article: http://cast-soft.com/wysiwyg/improving-performance-in-shaded-view/.

-Note: Although wysiwyg will run on a computer with an integrated graphics card, this is not recommended, especially for pre-visualization or pre-cueing.
-Please use a computer with a dedicated/discreet video card instead; please see the ‘Further Advice’ section of the page above for information about appropriate computer hardware for wysiwyg.
+Note: Although WYSIWYG will run on a computer with an integrated graphics card, this is not recommended, especially for pre-visualization or pre-cueing.
+Please use a computer with a dedicated/discreet video card instead; please see the ‘Further Advice’ section of the page above for information about appropriate computer hardware.

 - The glow feature for LED Wall and Screens will always display a white glow when running on systems using integrated graphics.

 Integrated graphics cards do not support Enhanced Visualization or Deferred Shading.
 As a result, although the glow is visible, the color of the glow remains white.